VaibhavKansagara/Faceapp/README.md

 ### Step 2.
 Import the sample app to Android Studio

-Open the TensorFlow source code in Android Studio.
+Open the source code in Android Studio.
 To do this, open Android Studio and select `Import Projects (Gradle, Eclipse ADT, etc.)`, setting the folder to Faceapp.
 ### Step 3.
 Run the Android app